 Vaping at Home vs. Vaping in Public

 This week I had my first encounter with indoor public vaping.
 While sitting in the lobby of a doctor's office, the patient next to me pulls out his vape pen and takes a hit.
 He does so as casually it's as if he is at home sitting on his couch, vaping leisurely.
-While I am happy to see someone else choose vaping over smoking, I do not feel the sense of camaraderie and excitement I normally do when meet a fellow vaper.
+While I am happy to see someone else choose vaping, I do not feel the sense of camaraderie and excitement I normally do when meet a fellow vaper.
 I am surprised to feel angry with him!

 But this isn't my recliner, and last I checked neither this mad stranger beside and I are in neither my home or his.
 In this public, medical environment, vaping doesn't seem right.